KxSystems/docs/docs/license/gcp.md

-23. **Limitation of Damages.** Except for the parties’ obligations under section 7 (“Indemnification”) above or a User’s reproduction, use or distribution of the Kdb+ Software outside the scope of the Licenses granted in section 2 above, fraud or fraudulent misrepresentation, each party, its affiliates and their respective officers, directors, employees, agents and
+23. **Limitation of Damages.** Except for the parties’ obligations under section 7 (“Indemnification”) above or a User’s reproduction, use or distribution of the kdb+ Software outside the scope of the Licenses granted in section 2 above, fraud or fraudulent misrepresentation, each party, its affiliates and their respective officers, directors, employees, agents and